vowpalwabbit.sklearn

 [0.61224902, 0.19387549, 0.19387549]])

-set_fit_request(*, sample_weight: bool | None | str = '$UNCHANGED$') VWMultiClassifier#
+set_fit_request(*, sample_weight: bool | None | str = '$UNCHANGED$') VWMultiClassifier

-Request metadata passed to the fit method.
+Configure whether metadata should be requested to be passed to the fit method.

-Note that this method is only relevant if enable_metadata_routing=True (see sklearn.set_config()).
-Please see User Guide on how the routing mechanism works.
+Note that this method is only relevant when this estimator is used as a sub-estimator within a meta-estimator and metadata routing is enabled with enable_metadata_routing=True (see sklearn.set_config()).
+Please check the User Guide on how the routing mechanism works.

 The options for each parameter are: